thevlsiexplorer/Verilog-learning-series/README.md

 # Basic Logic Gates

 This repository contains the Verilog HDL implementation and simulation of fundamental logic gates using Xilinx Vivado.
+This repository contains the Verilog HDL implementation and simulation of half adder using Xilinx Vivado.
+This repository contains the Verilog HDL implementation and simulation of full adder logic gates using Xilinx Vivado.

 ## Gates Implemented